KallePettersson/katacoda-scenarios/repeat-executable-tutorial/implementation.md

 </pre>

-The `Complex&` part species that this function will return a Complex **by reference** which means that this function will return an actual object and not a copy of an object.
+The `Complex&` part species that this function will return a Complex **by reference** which means that this function will return the actual object and not a copy of the object.
 The `Complex::operator=` tells the compiler the we want to overload the `=`operator in the `Complex` scope and the `Complex const& src` means that we pass the argument by reference and we also promise that the content of the src variable will remain the same after executing the function.
 When we want to use the function we can for instance write `Complex a = Complex(2,3)`, this is then converted into `a.operator=(Complex(2,3))` which means that we copy the content of the Complex object we pass via the source parameter into the private variables of `a`.

 Now lets define the getter functions: